Undistraction/undistraction-com/src/content/pages/home/main.md

   values used throughout their styles and across breakpoints, improving consistency and flexibility.
 * [gatsby-starter-skeleton](https://github.com/Undistraction/gatsby-starter-skeleton)
-  is a full-featured starter for use with Gatsby
+  is a full-featured starter for use with Gatsby.
 * [gatsby-plugin-node-fields](https://github.com/Undistraction/gatsby-plugin-node-fields)
   is a plugin for Gatsby offering a simple API for defining defaults, transforming and validating node values.